 The partnership of Rule & Sweeney lasted less than a year.
 On March 1, 1884, the Daily Seattle Post-Intelligencer reported:

 With Rule's departure, Sweeney became the majority shareholder, and the firm was renamed E. F. Sweeney & Co., operating as the Puget Sound Brewery.
-By 1888 the plant was more commonly known as the Sweeney Brewery, so they dropped the name Puget Sound (this name was soon adopted by a new brewery in Tacoma).
+By 1888 the plant was more commonly known as the Sweeney Brewery, so they dropped the name Puget Sound.

 On November 1, 1888, a new corporation was formed with the plant's brewmaster, Hans J. Claussen,